colmcmaken/Turtle-Egg-Microbiome/README.md

 * F = Fort Lauderdale Beach samples
 * H = Hillsboro Beach samples
 * HU = Hatched and Unhatched Egg comparisons
+* Sand = Control Sand
+* Nest (N) = Nest Sand

 Sequence data can be found on NCBI’s Short Read Archive: BioProject accession PRJNA804903

 **Project summary**

-The primary aims of this study characterized and compared the microbial communities (microbiomes) from the i) cloaca of nesting sea turtles; ii) sand within and surrounding the nests and iii) hatched and unhatched eggshells from two important species, the loggerhead (_Caretta caretta_) and green (_Chelonia mydas_) turtles.
+The primary aims of this study characterized and compared the bacterial communities (microbiota) from the i) cloaca of nesting sea turtles; ii) sand within and surrounding the nests and iii) hatched and unhatched eggshells from two important species, the loggerhead (_Caretta caretta_) and green (_Chelonia mydas_) turtles.
 Samples were collected from nests in Fort Lauderdale and Hillsboro beaches in Broward County, Florida, where local nesting consisted of approximately 95% loggerhead, 5% green and 1% leatherback turtles (_Dermochelys coriacea_).
 Illumina MiSeq high throughput sequencing of 16S rRNA V3-V4 region amplicons was performed on 27 cloaca, 54 sand, and 162 egg samples.
-This study provides new insights into the microbial communities associated with egg failure in sea turtle nests and unveiled information about the impacts the environment has on microbial introduction.
+This study provides new insights into the bacterial communities associated with egg failure in sea turtle nests and unveiled information about the impacts the environment has on bacterial introduction.

 **Total Sample Breakdown**